 Only your palate will ultimately tell you which tamari you prefer, perhaps depending on the salt level.

-Tamari does not need to be refrigerated but it will keep fresher, longer if it is and is also kept tightly sealed.
+Tamari does not need to be refrigerated but it will keep fresher for longer if it is and is also kept tightly sealed.
 Expect it to stay in top condition for many months.